Electrofried/ComfyUI-OpenAINode/README.md

 ## Help

 The seed input is there to allow a random seed to be input, this does not actually do anything to the seed. create a new primitive node and connect it to the seed then randomise each run.
 This will cause ComfyUI re re-prompt the LLM each time you run generation if you want to vary your prompt a bit.
 If you leave it set, then comfyUI will cache the results and use the same prompt each time it runs till you change the input.

+A note on running this locally.
+Please take in to account running something like an LLM and stable diffusion at the same time on the same machine is going to be taxing.
+You will make your GPU cry if you try do this.
+Instead consider loading the LLM to RAM (if you have enough) and running inference via CPU then allowing stable diffusion to use the full GPU.
+Or, better yet hijack andother computer in your home and host the LLM inference there, then connect to it remotly as I do.
+Please do not raise an issue that you run out of memory when using this node or you will make the AI gods cry.